webforge-labs/webforge-js-builder/README.md

 - use the [gulp-subtask - Syntax](https://www.npmjs.com/package/gulp-subtask/) after .js() or .task()
 - use the normal gulp syntax after builder.run()
+- be aware that gulp will NOT show errors if some node modules haven't been found.
+Be sure install the node_modules you need (e.g. requirejs for the `requirejs-config`-gulp-task)

 ## why should I use something so complicated?